1. O'Farrell's Welcome to Limerick

 Celtic harp, flute, piano

 I couldn't release an album without a Welsh set.
-Here are three
+Here are three versions

-of Wales, are taken from the "Pocket Tune-Book" collections by Welsh
+are taken from the "Pocket Tune-Book" collections by Welsh

 harpist Robin Huw Bowen.
-Never happy to leave well enough alone, I
+Never happy to leave well enough alone,

-else who wants to perform it in the future!
+anyone else who wants to perform it in the future!

 11. Banjo Breakdown